sishii1214/sishii1214.github.io/ABOUTME.md

 ## Other Activities

+・(2018.04 - 2020.03) I was funded by Yoshida Scholarship Foundation (吉田育英会) when I was a master student at RIMS.

 ・(2024.04 -) One of the organizers of Keio Algebra Seminar (慶應代数セミナー).

 ・One of the reporters of MFO-RIMS Tandem workshop 2023 - Arithmetic Homotopy and Galois Theory held at MFO and RIMS.
 You can find the report [here](https://publications.mfo.de/handle/mfo/4128).